 Fall is considered a good time for application since the grubs are usually fairly close to the surface at this time.
 Milky spores will not have much success if applied in the spring and summer or when the soil is too dry.

 Milky spores are mixed with water, applied with a sprayer or as a granular powder, and then watered thoroughly.
 It may take several years of repeated treatment to bring severe infestations under control.

 Apply a Curative Insecticide in September

 Although it's always better to avoid chemical insecticides if possible, a serious grub and June bug infestation is one case in which insecticides may be necessary if you want to save your lawn.
-The most effective chemical remedy is to apply a product that contains carbaryl or trichlorfon in September.
+The fastest and most effective chemical remedy is to apply a product that contains carbaryl or trichlorfon in September.
 These are contact chemicals that will kill grubs and prevent them from pupating into adults.
 And, in September, the grubs are still close enough to the surface to be killed by the insecticide.

 These are known as curative chemicals rather than preventative since they will kill the insects in all their life cycle phases.
 Applied in September, these insecticides will kill as many as 80 percent of the grubs, thereby greatly reducing the following year's June bug emergence.

 Make sure to water in these chemicals thoroughly.
 Toxicity to humans and most animals is moderate but well documented.
 Carbaryl is toxic to fish, so avoid applying it where run-off to lakes and rivers is possible.
 Trichlorfon in large concentrations is a central nervous system stimulant and should be used cautiously.
 Immediate watering will remove the chemical from the surface and reduce the hazard.

 Apply a Preventive Insecticide in June or July